Random Access Channel Coding in the Finite Blocklength Regime: Tests for No Active Transmitters

-Note that for any $\gamma_0 > 0$, type-I error criterion $\epsilon_0$ can always be satisfied for sufficiently large $n$, which implies that we are guaranteed to obtain exponentially decaying type-II errors. }

-\subsection{The optimal composite hypothesis test}
+\subsection{The Optimal Composite Hypothesis Test}

-From \eqref{eq:DKSrelation} and \eqref{eq:KSmaxbk}, we know that there exists a positive constant $C$ such that
+From \eqref{eq:DKSrelation} and \eqref{eq:KSmaxbk}, we know that there exists a positive constant $c_0$ such that

 suffices to meet the error requirements of the composite hypothesis test given in \eqref{eq:type2error} and \eqref{eq:type1error}.
-Since the proposed tests are universal, \thmref{thm:Pe} allows us to decode any message set of $k \leq K$ active transmitters without knowing the total number of transmitters $K$.
-In this section, we find the smallest first three terms in the right side of \eqref{eq:n0first3} that we can achieve when $K$ is finite and we allow the composite hypothesis test to depend on the alternative distributions $P_{Y_1}, \dots, P_{Y_K}$.
+Since the proposed tests are universal, \thmref{thm:nonasymp} allows us to decode any message set of $k \leq K$ active transmitters without knowing the total number of transmitters, $K$.
+In this section, we find the smallest first three terms on the right side of \eqref{eq:n0first3} that we can achieve when $K$ is finite and we allow the composite hypothesis test to depend on the distributions $P_{Y_1}, \dots, P_{Y_K}$.

-Let $\beta_{\epsilon_0}(P_{Y_0}, \{P_{Y_k}\}_{k = 1}^K)$ denote the minimax type-II error among the alternative distributions $P_{Y_1}, \dots, P_{Y_K}$ such that type-I error (under $P_{Y_0}$) does not exceed $\epsilon_0$; that is
+Let $\beta_{\epsilon_0}(P_{Y_0}, \{P_{Y_k}\}_{k = 1}^K)$ denote the minimax type-II error among the alternative distributions $P_{Y_1}, \dots, P_{Y_K}$ such that type-I error (under $P_{Y_0}$) does not exceed $\epsilon_0$; that is,

-where the minimum is over all randomized tests using statistic $h_n$ and all $h_n$ on $\mathcal{Y}^n$.
+where the minimum is over all tests including deterministic and randomized tests.

 The LLR test statistic $h_n^{\mathrm{LLR}} \colon \, \mathcal{Y}^n \mapsto \mathbb{R}^K$ is given by

 where

 Given a threshold vector $\bm{\tau} \in \mathbb{R}^K$, the corresponding LLR test outputs $H_0$ if $h_n^{\mathrm{LLR}}(y^n) \geq \bm{\tau}$, and $H_1$ otherwise.